rudifus/FontRenderer/README.md

 ## Mobile App Main Features

  * preview available true type fonts with extended latin characters such as diacritics.
- * preview selected ASCII chars in font sizes from 5px to 64 px to choose the best match for the native font size resolution
+ * preview selected ASCII chars in font sizes from 5px to 64 px to choose the best match for the native font size resolution.
  * render complete ascii characters map into byte pixels array for java/kotlin code use.
+ * render 5 font preview bitmaps and store them as WEBP images into a phone sdcard.

 ## Actual supported ASCII characters ranges
  *  standard characters         ASCII `32..126     space .. ~`